 You should expect your Camosun courses to include some digital resources.
 Instructors may ask you to read online articles or PDFs, watch videos, or take online quizzes and tests.
 How will you manage this effectively?

 Figure out how the resource connects to the learning outcomes or a specific assignment.
 Why do you think your instructor assigned it (purpose)?

 Keeping the purpose in mind, take notes from the source.

 For taking notes, consider the easiest format for future review: digital notes are handy, but you have to remember where you save them.
-Handwritten notes may help you remember the material better, but will you have them with you when you need them?
+Handwritten notes may help you remember the material better, but will you be able to find them when you need them?
 Index cards would work well if you want to take notes in the form of test questions.

 For long sources, break down the work into chunks.
 If you have to read 100 pages by Friday, for example, how many pages is that per day?
 Depending on how the source is organized, you could break it down by section headings.

 See the Tools and Resources section for online test-taking tips.

 Remote courses can be very challenging if you don’t plan ahead.
 Consider these ideas to help you out: